 Acceptance: I acknowledge that this has happened, and I cannot change it.

 While the five stages of grief may appear to be steps in a process, they are not.
 Even Kübler-Ross said that the stages are not meant to neatly package up grief — there is no typical loss and no typical grief.
 Grieving is as individual as we are and is not a linier process.

-Common signs and symptoms of grief
+Grief indicators, the common signs and symptoms of grief

 Shock and disbelief: It’s hard to accept a death.
 You may feel numb and question whether the loss really happened — this isn’t unusual.
 Some have noted their initial reluctance to even notify others of a loss in case it turned out to be untrue.
 This is a normal reaction, as is still expecting someone to call or write or show up, even if intellectually you have accepted their death.

 Sadness: Profound sadness is a universal experience, and can often lead to a feeling of aloneness or isolation.
 We sometimes believe that no one can understand the depth of our grief, which drives us deeper into sorrow.

 Guilt: You may feel guilt over things you said or did — or those you didn’t and felt you should have.
 In cases of suicide, many people question whether they could have changed the outcome somehow.
 Yet there is nothing that can stand in the way of death or a final decision made by someone else, and over time we have to acknowledge and accept that.
 Still, it’s difficult to do in the early days or months of grieving.

 Anger: Regardless of how someone we loved died, anger often comes into play.
 You may be angry with the person for not being here anymore, or with caregivers for not doing more.
 You may blame God or others.
 Or you may not be able to direct your anger against a specific source, but find that everyday, small injustices seem much bigger than they might have in the past.
 This is normal, and no one should tell you that you have to stop or let go of your anger — that will happen eventually as part of your process, on your own timeline.